apelan/crypto-vault/README.md

 - <b>Test API</b> <br>
-We can test API with Swagger by accessing [link](https://crypto-vault-production.up.railway.app/) or using any rest client.
+We can test API with Swagger (when running on local) or using any rest client.
 I've provided [Postman Collection](https://github.com/apelan/crypto-vault/blob/main/Crypto%20Vault%20Collection.postman_collection.json) in root folder of project.<br> Postman Collection is configured for local usage, to test against deployed application on Railway you need to change url. <br>

 - <b>Use API</b> <br>
 In order to use API, we must hit /login endpoint first (_default username=user and password=user_) which will return us JWT. <br>